oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

 The problem stems from an absent include path for the new standard C++ library.
 The |tool_name| is designed to automatically detect the appropriate version of the C++ header file by checking the compiler package at ``/usr/lib/gcc/x86_64-linux-gnu``and C++ header at ``/usr/include/c++``.
-In the following example, it tries to use C++ header version 12 based on the knowledge of the compiler package, but it fails for C++ header version 12 not exist.
+In the following example, it tries to use C++ header version 12 based on the knowledge of the compiler package, but it fails because C++ header version 12 does not exist."

 .. code-block::
   :linenos: